NEOdinok/backend-node/3_databases.md

 | SP-GiST | 🧭 Supports non-balanced trees, advanced use cases        |
 | GIN     | 📚 Good for indexing arrays, JSONB, and full-text search  |
 | BRIN    | 📦 Efficient for large, ordered tables (e.g. time series) |

-> 💡 JSONB — a special PostgreSQL data type that stores JSON in binary form, allowing efficient search, filtering, and indexing without requiring a fixed schema.### 🔧 How to Create Indexes
+> 💡 **JSONB** — a special PostgreSQL data type that stores JSON in binary form, allowing efficient search, filtering, and indexing without requiring a fixed schema.

+> 💡 **B-tree** is a *balanced* tree, NOT binary tree.
+Complexity of search through it is `O(log N)`

+> 💡 Index does not make sense with **low-cardinality** such as sex male / female where each value still matches ~50% of table.
+Index helps when you skip large portion of rows.

+### 🔧 How to Create Indexes

-### 1️⃣ **Single Column**
+1️⃣ **Single Column**

 ```sql
 CREATE INDEX idx_email ON users (email);